Ayurveda and Yoga are ancient sciences born in India. In fact, Ayurveda is the sister science of Yoga.

-After providing base knowledge in Ayurveda we delve into how Ayurveda can be used day-to-day by you and your students in today’s world to solve today’s problems.
+After providing base knowledge of Ayurveda we delve into how it can be used day-to-day by you and your students in today’s world to solve today’s problems.

 Here’s an example.

 Ayurveda teaches us that this is vata – or, the wind.
-It makes sense, right?
 The wind strips away moisture.
 And that’s what an arid environment is – devoid of moisture.
+Makes sense so far?

-You’ll learn what you can do to counteract this effect.
+We teach you what you can do to counteract this windy, drying effect.

 What to eat: sweet, sour, and salty foods.

 Perhaps rubbing some coconut oil on your joints can help alleviate the aches, pops, and dryness?
-You betcha it can.
+You bet it can.
 At the same time it moisturizes that dry skin, too.

 Using what you’ve learned